 5. Probiotics Ease PMS Symptoms

 About 5–8% of women suffer from severe premenstrual syndrome (PMS); most of these women also meet the criteria for premenstrual dysphoric disorder (PMDD).
 Mood and behavioral symptoms, including irritability, tension, depressed mood, tearfulness, and mood swings, are the most distressing, but somatic complaints, such as breast tenderness and bloating, can also be problematic [R].
-Probiotics can positively influence mood symptoms including many of the ones expressed prior to menstruation.
-Probiotics can also reduce inflammation and oxidative stress by positively influencing your immune response to hormonal changes within the body [R].
+A benefit of taking probiotics is that they can positively influence mood symptoms including many of the ones expressed prior to menstruation.
+Probiotics supplement capsules can also reduce inflammation and oxidative stress by positively influencing your immune response to hormonal changes within the body [R].

 RELATED ARTICLE 4 Supplements That Help Reduce The Severity of PMS

 While there’s probably a good handful of things contributing to your inability to lose weight, supplementing with probiotics can help you along your weight loss journey in a very positive way.
 One thing that is very often overlooked during a weight loss journey is the condition of the gut and the microbiota.
 Your microbiome influences a lot of the signals that get sent back and forth between the stomach and the brain.
 This means your cravings, your food choices, appetite, body composition, and weight can all be positively or negatively influenced by what is going on in your gut.